camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 The script [test_dns_chaining.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/test_dns_chaining.sh) within the folder `aws/dual-region/scripts/` of the repository will help to test that the DNS chaining is working by using nginx pods and services to ping each other.

 1. Execute the [test_dns_chaining.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/test_dns_chaining.sh).
-Make sure that you have previously exported the [environment prerequisites](#environment-prerequisites) since the script builds on top of it.
+Make sure you have previously exported the [environment prerequisites](#environment-prerequisites) as the script builds on top of it.

 ```bash
 ./test_dns_chaining.sh
 ```

 2. Watch how a nginx pod and service will be deployed per cluster.
-It will wait till the pods are ready and finally ping from nginx in cluster 0 the nginx in cluster 1 and vice versa.
-If it fails to contact the other nginx 5 times, it will fail.
+It will wait until the pods are ready and finally ping from nginx in cluster 0 the nginx in cluster 1 and vice versa.
+If it fails to contact the other nginx five times, it will fail.

 ## Deploy Camunda 8 to the clusters

 ### Create the secret for Elasticsearch

 Elasticsearch will need an S3 bucket for data backup and restore procedure, required during a regional failover.
-For this, you will need to configure a Kubernetes secret to not expose those in cleartext:
+For this, you will need to configure a Kubernetes secret to not expose those in cleartext.

-You can pull the data from Terraform since you exposed those via the `output.tf`.
+You can pull the data from Terraform since you exposed those via `output.tf`.

 1. From the Terraform code location `aws/dual-region/terraform`, execute the following to export the access keys to environment variables.
 This will allow an easier creation of the Kubernetes secret via the command line: